rweekly/rweekly.org/draft.md

 + [How to have (my) content shared by R Weekly?](https://github.com/rweekly/rweekly.org#how-to-have-my-content-shared-by-r-weekly)

-This week’s release was curated by [](), with help from the R Weekly team members and contributors.
+This week’s release was curated by [Batool Almarzouq](https://batool-almarzouq.netlify.app/), with help from the R Weekly team members and contributors.

- RSS POSTS: ##

 ### Highlight
 + [Five ways to improve your chart axes](https://nrennie.rbind.io/blog/five-ways-improve-chart-axes/)